 If you want to help your students to remember words with 4 syllables, a solution may be to group words together that have a RHYMING sound instead.
 RHYMING sounds are sounds which sound the same.
 For example, ‘cat’ and ‘hat’ both have /æ/ shown by the letter ‘a’.
 When we move up to multi-syllabic words (words with more than one syllable) the RHYMING sound is usually at the end.
 Can you find which words in the pictures above have the same RHYMING sound at the end?

-So you can see that each of these words end with an /əʊ/ sound shown by the letter ‘o’.
+You can see that each of the words above end with an /əʊ/ sound shown by the letter ‘o’.
 These RHYMING sounds can be powerful and you may find that your students will remember the words more easily when studying words with the same RHYMING sound together.